Voice and Agency

 OPAs are community-based groups run by older people, for older people, designed to:

-There are currently more than one million OPAs globally, reaching hundreds of millions of members in all regions where HelpAge works.
+There are currently more than one million OPAs globally.

 Voice Work: Ensuring Older People's Voices Are Heard

 Older people have the right to be heard.
-Through our Voice work, we ensure older people can influence decision-making, participate in policy discussions, and advocate for inclusive societies where every generation is valued.
+Through our Voice work, we ensure older people can influence decision-making, participate in policy discussions, and advocate for inclusive societies that value every generation.

 Local Innovations: Friendship Bench DC